New Jersey State Police: In popular culture

 Please don't stop me, please don't stop me!

+In Bride of Chucky, Chucky uses a gun to shoot at a New Jersey police car while he is in a van.

 In the 2009 film Paul Blart: Mall Cop, Kevin James plays a mall security guard who dreams of becoming a New Jersey State Trooper.
 In the beginning of the film, he is taking the entry course in the police academy and several training instructors are seen as well as some officers in dress uniforms in the background.

-Controversy

-Meal allowances

-Until 1949, the state police provided a meal to patrol officers at the nearest station which was replaced with a meal allowance so they did not need to leave the area where they were patrolling.
-The IRS challenged a tax return arguing that, unlike the actual meal, the meal allowance was taxable.
-In Commissioner v.
-Kowalski, the US Supreme Court ruled in favor of the IRS that the income was now taxable.